 - Are there any special regulations to be observed?

 The legally prescribed safety and hygiene regulations apply.
 In order to guarantee the social distance between the visitors, a "one-way" tour with appropriate signage was created and the number of visitors was limited to 1 visitor per 15m².
 All listening stations are currently locked and no tablets are lent out.
 However, you can access our mGuide (in German) on your own mobile device, for which free WiFi is available.
 Handrails, door handles, toilets etc. are regularly disinfected by our staff.
 At narrow points (e.g. in the stairwells) we ask you to be considerate of each other and to regulate the passage yourself according to the social distance.

 - Are there guided tours, museum educational activities and / or events?

-There are currently no guided tours, activities and/or events.
-Our workshops for children constitute the only exception, with a maximum number of 10 participants.
+There are currently no guided tours, group activities and/or events.
+Our workshops for children under the age of 12 constitute the only exception.

 - Is the Tourist Office in the museum open?